blackbird71SR/Hello-World/README.md

 - [x] **Crystal**

 Crystal is a programming language that is still under development which aims to provide a programming experience that is “Fast as C, slick as Ruby”.

+-[x] **CSS**
+Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

 - [x] **D**